Clitic doubling: Spanish

 In such constructions, the indirect object can be expressed both as a full noun phrase and as a clitic in order to note that the noun phrase beginning with a (to) should be understood as an indirect object.
+When an object, direct or indirect, precedes the verb, clitic doubling is grammatically required.

 This usage is highly preferred for many verbs, but for some verbs it is not compulsory, and it would also be valid to say: "Siempre ofrezco café a mis invitados", without clitic doubling.

 Similarly, the direct object may also be doubled, with both the direct object pronoun and the full noun phrase, but this is not as common as indirect clitic doubling and is usually influenced by definiteness, animacy, and specificity.

 (Lo) vi a tu papá en la tienda.
 "I saw your dad at the store."

 El otro día (la) conocí a su esposa.
 "The other day I met his wife."

-One particular use is to clarify emphatic structures:
+One particular use is to clarify emphatic structures by moving the object to the beginning of the frase, whereby clitic doubling becomes mandatory (it is also mandatory when a personal pronoun is the indirect object, introduced by a):

 Ese regalo se lo di a él.
 "I gave him that gift."